-D.C. officials ignore growing pressure to end 23-hour covid lockdown at jail
+D.C. officials ignore growing pressure to end 23-hour coronavirus lockdown at jail

 On a call with D.C.
-Council members Friday and in a letter Wednesday to Charles Allen (D-Ward 6), chairman of the Council’s judiciary and public safety committee, city officials said that lifting what they term a “medical stay-in-place” policy could needlessly expose jail inmates and staff to the risk of covid-19.
-They also pointed to federal court oversight, instituted after inmates sued the city last spring for inadequate virus containment policies, that they said tied their hands.
+Council members Friday and in a letter Wednesday to Charles Allen (D-Ward 6), chairman of the council’s judiciary and public safety committee, city officials said that lifting what they term a “medical stay-in-place” policy could needlessly expose jail inmates and staff to the risk of contracting the coronavirus.
+They also pointed to federal court oversight, instituted after inmates sued the city in spring 2020 for inadequate virus containment policies, that they said tied their hands.

-“We had a crisis, and covid is still with us,” City Administrator Kevin Donahue told Council members Friday.
+“We had a crisis, and covid is still with us,” City Administrator Kevin Donahue told council members Friday.
 “We can’t have and don’t want an outbreak of covid in the jail.”

-Donahue said the court has been “very prescriptive as to social distancing” and noted that only 58 inmates have tested positive for coronavirus in the last 10 months — evidence that the restrictive policy is working after hundreds of cases in the early months of the pandemic, before the lockdown began.
+Donahue said the court has been “very prescriptive as to social distancing” and noted that only 58 inmates have tested positive for the coronavirus in the past 10 months — evidence that the restrictive policy is working after hundreds of cases in the early months of the pandemic, before the lockdown began.

-“We want to lift and ease up the medical stay in place, and we will do so as soon as we can,” he said.
+“We want to lift and ease up the medical stay-in-place, and we will do so as soon as we can,” he said.

 “It doesn’t appear there’s an exit strategy,” Allen said.

-For more than a year, inmates have been locked in their cells — alone or sometimes with a cell mate — and released for only one hour each day on a rolling schedule, sometimes at 3 or 4 a.m.
-Until this month, for reasons that jail officials have not been unable to explain, inmates were not allowed outside, despite the decreased risk of infection in an outdoor setting.
+For more than a year, inmates have been locked in their cells — alone or sometimes with a cellmate — and released for only one hour each day on a rolling schedule, sometimes at 3 or 4 a.m.
+Until this month, for reasons that jail officials have been unable to explain, inmates were not allowed outside, despite the decreased risk of infection in outdoor settings.

 Barber services and library access were halted, as were all in-person visits.